JetpackDevStudios/Muttnick-dev/README.md

 Muttnick alpha git project.

-Muttnick is a Web platform for websites built on Slim Framework purposed to be a lightweight, fast, and secure alternative to other PHP platforms.
+Muttnick is a Web platform for websites built on Slim Framework purposed to be a lightweight and fast alternative to other PHP platforms.

 [![Documentation Status](https://readthedocs.org/projects/muttnick-dev/badge/?version=latest)](http://muttnick-dev.readthedocs.io/en/latest/?badge=latest)